Hemanta Dora

-Hemanta Dora (born 4 December 1973) is a former Indian International football player who played as a goalkeeper.
+Hemanta Dora (born 4 December 1973) is an Indian football manager and former international football player who played as a goalkeeper.
+He is the current Head coach of the Calcutta Premier Division side Peerless.
 Dora has played for Mohun Bagan and won the 1997-98 National Football League.
 He played for India national team including the Nehru Cup in 1997 and the 1998 Bangkok Asian Games.